Aaliyah

-Aaliyah Dana Haughton (/ɑ:ˈliːə/ ah-LEE-ə; January 16, 1979 – August 25, 2001) was an American singer and actress.
-She has been credited for helping to redefine contemporary R&B, pop and hip hop, earning her the nicknames the "Princess of R&B" and "Queen of Urban Pop".
+Aaliyah Dana Haughton (/ɑ:ˈliːə/ ah-LEE-ə; January 16, 1979 – August 25, 2001) was an American singer, actress, dancer, and model.
+Known as the "Princess of R&B" and "Queen of Urban Pop," she is credited with helping to redefine contemporary R&B, pop, and hip hop.
+Aaliyah's accolades include three American Music Awards and two MTV VMAs, along with five Grammy Award nominations.

-Born in Brooklyn but raised in Detroit, she first gained recognition at the age of 10, when she appeared on the television show Star Search and performed in concert alongside Gladys Knight.
+Born in Brooklyn and raised in Detroit, she first gained recognition at the age of 10, when she appeared on the television show Star Search and performed in concert alongside Gladys Knight.
 At the age of 12, Aaliyah signed with Jive Records and her uncle Barry Hankerson's Blackground Records.
-Hankerson introduced her to R. Kelly, who became her mentor, as well as lead songwriter and producer of her debut album, Age Ain't Nothing but a Number.
+Hankerson introduced her to R. Kelly, who became her mentor, as well as lead songwriter and producer of her debut album, Age Ain't Nothing but a Number (1994).
 The album sold three million copies in the United States and was certified double platinum by the Recording Industry Association of America (RIAA).
 After allegations of an illegal marriage with Kelly, Aaliyah ended her contract with Jive and signed with Atlantic Records.